AsombaChinonso/mobileDev-CitiWatchTower-App/README.md

 # mobileDev
-This is a Citizens Reporting Solution App in which Users can submit an incident e.g Accident, Fighting, Rioting etc. to the specific web-site for emergency response solution, Users of the same application on thier mobile phones will be able to view the Submitted Incidents, and also submit report,
+This is a Citizens Reporting Solution App in which Users can submit an incident e.g Accident, Fighting, Rioting etc. to the specific web-site for emergency response solution, the owners of these web-site could be an organization, Government, or private depending on ur choice
+Users of the same application on thier mobile phones will be able to view the Submitted Incidents, and also submit report,

 Because this app is still under developemnt, i will be using my wordpress web-blog page to review submited report, the link will be provided below